-Advisors work with students to give advice on course load, course transfer questions, and other general advising information.
+Advisors work with current major students to give advice on course load, course transfer questions, and other general advising information.
 Students should see their advisor if they have any questions regarding their degree.

 The advisors strive to see each student who needs an appointment.
 To ensure the availability of advisors, use the online appointment system.